navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 ---
-title: How to move from NavPi to Raspberry Pi 4 and CM4
+title: How to move from NavPi to Raspberry Pi 4 and CM4 for staking
 date: "2021-05-31"
 order: "000"
 ---

-###Moving from NavPi to headless Raspberry Pi Compute Module 4 for staking
+### Moving from NavPi to headless Raspberry Pi Compute Module 4 for staking

 Managing the NavPi through its GUI made managing and staking Navcoin a very simple process.

 Below is a quick and dirty how to on how to move from a NavPi to a Raspberry Pi Compute Module 4 (CM4) and the latest version of navcoin 6.x and in  to stake Navcoins in a headless fasion.

-##Disclaimer: This was made to work with a lot of googeling and asking a ton of stupind questions to the patient Discord members of the Navcoin #navpi-support channel
+## Disclaimer: This was made to work with a lot of googeling and asking a ton of stupind questions to the patient Discord members of the Navcoin #navpi-support channel
 ##            This may not be the 'only' or 'best' way BUT this is how I was able to get staking working for me.

-##Special Thanks to @salmonskinroll and @aguycalled as well as u/Zane_TLI on Reddit for this post https://www.reddit.com/r/NavCoin/comments/l8jdcr/staking_with_navcoind_getstakinginfo_return>
+## Special Thanks to @salmonskinroll and @aguycalled as well as u/Zane_TLI on Reddit for this post https://www.reddit.com/r/NavCoin/comments/l8jdcr/staking_with_navcoind_getstakinginfo_return>

 This how to is using the CM4 CM4104032 (https://www.buyapi.ca/product/raspberry-pi-compute-module-4-wireless-4gb-32gb-cm4104032/)